inseri-swiss/inseri-core-wp/readme.txt

 - **[Data Table Block](https://docs.inseri.swiss/blocks/dataTable/)**: It displays tabular data of another block and gives guests the option to explore it.
 - **[Download Block](https://docs.inseri.swiss/blocks/download/)**: It gives guests the possibility to download data from another block.
 - **[Dropdown Block](https://docs.inseri.swiss/blocks/dropdown/)**: It provides guests options to choose from and the selected option can be reused in other blocks.
+- **[Export Block](https://docs.inseri.swiss/blocks/export/)**: It makes the post or page content open access by allowing the visitors to download the corresponding [blueprint.json](https://wordpress.github.io/wordpress-playground/blueprints-api/using-blueprints/) and WXR file.
 - **[HTML Code Block](https://docs.inseri.swiss/blocks/html/)**: It renders HTML code using the other block's data.
 - **[IIIF Viewer Block](https://docs.inseri.swiss/blocks/iiifViewer/)**: It showcases images with pan/zoom functionality, along with videos and audios consumed by an IIIF API.
 - **[Image Box Block](https://docs.inseri.swiss/blocks/image/)**: It displays an image utilizing the data of another block.